get10101/itchysats/README.md

 This wallet is completely under your control.
 You can withdraw from the wallet at any time.

-On Umbrel this wallet is derived from the Umbrel Seed, so the only thing you have to back up is the Umbrel seed.
+On Umbrel this wallet is derived from its app seed, so the only thing you have to back up is the Umbrel seed.

 When running the binary / docker container a random seed will be used to derive the wallet.
 Make sure to back up the `taker_seed` file that can be found in the data directory of the application.